 What is the mission of the McDowell Center?

-Is this an entitlement program?
 How much will it cost me if I would like to enroll?

 Does the Center provide around-the-clock assistance for individual students?